nadayasinta/pitu-chat/README.md

   - Replace mock data with actual API calls
   - Implement error handling for API requests (e.g., display error messages to users)
   - Implement loading indicators during API requests for a smoother user experience
-- Improve how authentication data is stored for better security.
+- Improve how authentication data is stored for better security
+- Add testing (unit test, integration test) to ensure it works as intended